07jaaivartak/COVID-19-Data-Exploration-in-SQL/README.md

 ## Overview:

-This project is a web scraping script using Python to extract product information from Flipkart.
-It utilizes BeautifulSoup, Requests, and Pandas libraries to extract details like title, price, rating, reviews, and availability of products related to a given search query.

 The SQL scripts provided here are designed to explore and analyze two primary datasets:

 • CovidDeaths Dataset: Contains information about COVID deaths.